 Backyard Landscaping Ideas

-You want to be able to enjoy the space you have for relaxation, play, and entertainment.
-Your landscaping choices often reflect your own personal tastes and styles as well, and the following list provides a plethora of ideas to help you get started.
+You want to enjoy the space you have for relaxation, play, and entertainment.
+Your landscaping choices often reflect your personal tastes and styles.
+The following list provides a plethora of ideas to help you get started.

-If you live where your climate can support them, consider adding in tall palms to the corners and edges of your property.
-They do not only provide excellent dappled shady coverage, but they are also incredibly interesting in their growth habits and contrast they provide.
+If you live where your climate can support them, consider adding tall palms to the corners and edges of your property.
+They do not only provide excellent dappled shady coverage, but they are also incredibly interesting in the growth habits and contrast they provide.

-It used to be that everyone had their own fenced cottage garden for basic fruits and vegetables to feed their own families.
-Although this practice is not as commonly found, you can create your own traditional look, complete with fragrant roses and woven bean towers.
+It used to be that everyone had their fenced cottage garden for fruits and vegetables to feed their own families.
+Although this practice is not as commonly found, you can create your traditional look, complete with fragrant roses and woven bean towers.

-Although it may be hard to truly add the greenery you crave in more arid climates, you can create your own shady spots to help keep things cool.
-Use landscaping techniques that do not require a lot of watering or maintenance as well, and choose plants that do not require a lot of water.
+Although it may be hard to add the greenery you crave in more arid climates, you can create your shady spots to help keep things cool.
+Use landscaping techniques that do not require a lot of watering or maintenance, and choose plants that do not need a lot of water.

-Never underestimate the variances in foliage color and texture and how it can be used to make bold landscaping statements.
-Evergreen options also can be shaped and trained into globes, upright additions, or low growing ground covers for further depth.
-This yard highlights effectively exactly how this can look and the addition of seasonal flowers makes it pop even more.
+Never underestimate the variances in foliage color and texture and how they can be used to make bold landscaping statements.
+Evergreen options also can be shaped and trained into globes, upright additions, or low-growing ground covers for further depth.
+This yard highlights how this can look, and the addition of seasonal flowers makes it pop even more.

-With the rise and continuation of popular fantasy storylines many opportunities to take advantage of their detailed settings and landscape descriptions.
-This quirky Hobbit Hole inspired shed can be used as a playhouse, for storage, or even as a backyard office getaway!
+With the rise and continuation of popular fantasy storylines, there are many opportunities to take advantage of their detailed settings and landscape descriptions.
+This Hobbit Hole-inspired shed can be used as a playhouse, for storage, or even as a backyard office getaway!

 Bring on the Butterflies

-Looking to inspire some pollinators to hang around your yard?
-Planting flowers popular with butterflies is a great start, and if you have space, adding in a safe space for them to hang around will ensure they complete their life cycle before migration.
+Are you looking to inspire some pollinators to hang around your yard?
+Planting flowers popular with butterflies is a great start, and if you have space, adding a safe space for them to hang around will ensure they complete their life cycle before migration.